CSC3100/Tool-PlantUML/README.md

-# PlantUML Swing Viewer

-This simple Java Swing application renders PlantUML diagrams directly inside a GUI window.
+A Java Swing application renders PlantUML diagrams directly inside a GUI window.
 It loads a UML diagram from a string, generates a PNG image using PlantUML, and displays it inside a scrollable panel.

 <p align="center">